highmed/dsf-process-tutorial/exercises/exercise-4.md

 # Exercise 4 - Exclusive Gateway

-Different paths of a process instance execution based on execution variables can be facilitated using exclusive gateways.
+Different sequence flows of a process instance execution based on execution variables can be facilitated using exclusive gateways.
 We will examine in exercise four how this can be implemented.

 ## Introduction